malloydata/malloy/docs/_src/examples/faa.md

 ```

 ## Sessionizing Flight Data.
 You can think of flight data as event data.
-The below is a classic map/reduce roll up of the filght data by carrier and day, plane and day, and individual events for each plane.
+The below is a classic map/reduce roll up of the flight data by carrier and day, plane and day, and individual events for each plane.

 ```malloy
   query: sessionize is {